hi-watana/PhotoNotes/README.md

 # PhotoNotes

-PhotoNotes is a photo-centered memo app.
+PhotoNotes is a photo-centered note-taking app.
 Take photos and add comments to them using PhotoNotes app.
 You can use photos with some comments as notes.

 ## Usage